aabhapingle/summarization-using-domination-in-hypergraphs-/README.md

 |:--:|
 |*Keyword Sentence Hypergraph*|

 1. The entire NLP pipiline for this project alongwith the calucated results can be found [here](https://github.com/aabhapingle/summarization-using-domination-in-hypergraphs-/blob/main/all_rouge_final.ipynb).
-Results of the same have been published.
+(This is the only file whose results have been published.)
 The method employed is depicted in the diagram below.

 |![architecture diagram](https://github.com/aabhapingle/summarization-using-domination-in-hypergraphs-/blob/main/architecture_diag.jpeg)|
 |:--:|